jadecobra/python_tdd_exercises/source/classes/classes.rst

 In object oriented programming there is a concept called `Inheritance <https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming>`_\ ).
 With Inheritance I can define new `objects <https://docs.python.org/3/glossary.html#term-object>`_ that inherit from existing `objects <https://docs.python.org/3/glossary.html#term-object>`_.

-This makes creating new objects easier because I do not have to reinvent or rewrite things that already exist, I can inherit them instead and change the new objects for my specific use case
+Making new objects is easier because I do not have to reinvent or rewrite things that already exist, I can inherit them instead and change the new objects for my specific use case

 To use inheritance I specify the "parent" in parentheses when I define the new object (the child) to establish the relationship